Peer Review Policy

 If the submission is not allowed to proceed to the next stage of the review process, the author is sent a message concisely informing him or her of the decision and the motives of the Editors-in-Chief.

-2. An anonymised version of the submission where all data about the author and file metadata has been removed is submitted for review to two independent experts in the appropriate academic field who are not affiliated with the same academic institution as the author of the submission.
+2. An anonymised version of the submission with author name and file metadata removed is submitted for review to two independent experts in the appropriate academic field who are not affiliated with the same academic institution as the author of the submission.

-The referees are selected by the Editors-in-Chief of the Journal in accordance with the subject of the submission.
+The reviewers are selected by the Editors-in-Chief of the Journal in accordance with the subject of the submission.

-3. The referees fill out an anonymous review card in Bulgarian, English or German.
-The review card contains recommendations for the improvement of the submission and a general evaluation of the suitability of the submission in its current state for publication in the Journal.
-In case of contradictory evaluations, the submission is sent to a third referee.
+3. The reviewers fill out an anonymous review form in Bulgarian, English or German.
+The review form contains recommendations for the improvement of the submission and a general evaluation of the suitability of the submission in its current state for publication in the Journal.
+In case of contradictory evaluations, the submission is sent to a third reviewer.

-4. Based on the content of the review cards and upon deliberation, the Editorial Board takes the final decision on whether or not the submission is to be published in the Journal and, if necessary, makes further additions to the referees’ recommendations for improvement of the submission.
+4. Based on the content of the review forms and upon deliberation, the Editorial Board takes the final decision on whether or not the submission is to be published in the Journal and, if necessary, makes further additions to the reviewers’ recommendations for improvement of the submission.

-6. If the submission has been revised in accordance with the recommendations of the referees and the Editorial Board, it is edited and prepared for publication in the issue of the relevant year.
+6. If the submission has been revised in accordance with the recommendations of the reviewers and the Editorial Board, it is edited and prepared for publication in the issue of the relevant year.

 If plagiarism, unreliability of the scientific findings or other violations of research integrity are detected in a submission, it is rejected.